JYMTeam/eCommerce-Application/README.md

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

-## Technologies Used
+## Technologies and Libraries Used
-- CommerceTools
+- CommerceTools SDK
 - Typescript
 - React
+- Redux Toolkit
-- Redux
+- Redux Persist
 - Jest
 - ESLint
 - Prettier
 - Husky
+- Mui
+- Formik
+- Notistack
+- Swiper

 ## Features